proprietes-privees/EBTranslationBundle/README.md

   useRouteAsClass: true
   # replace underscores by points in route names to
   # find its translation : home_index => home.index
+  # create array structures in Yaml
   replaceUnderscore: true
-  # link name structure in translation
+  # link name prefix and suffix in translation
   namePath:
     pre: 'page'
     suf: 'name'
-  # link title structure in translation
+  # link title prefix and suffix in translation
   titlePath:
     pre: 'page'
     suf: 'title'
-  # link description structure in translation
+  # link description prefix and suffix in translation
   descriptionPath:
     pre: 'page'
     suf: 'description'
   # wether we have to track selected links by adding
-  # a class when the route is the current route and
+  # a class when the route is the same as the current
-  # the class to add
+  # route and the class to add
   trackSelectedLinks:
     enable: true
     class: 's'